Communication Major & Minor

 The program’s small class sizes create an intimate, supportive environment that fosters success.
-In addition, the College’s exclusive undergraduate focus means there are tremendous opportunities to work directly with faculty members on research projects.
+In addition, the College’s undergraduate focus means there are tremendous opportunities to work directly with faculty members on research projects.
 Students also have access to an extensive internship program that can tie knowledge gained through coursework to real-world experiences.

 Two Concentrations, One Solid Foundation

 The Communication Studies concentration looks at the interpersonal, organizational and rhetorical aspects of communication.
 This concentration includes courses in public relations.

 The Media Studies concentration examines the history, influence, regulation and effects of mass media.

 The Cinema Studies minor is devoted to the study of media and of formats related to the moving image, including recent developments in digital technology.